The Regimen Help

 Q Is a toner necessary?

 A No. Toners are one of those instances where it's best to save your money.
 They are not only unnecessary, they can over-dry the skin.
 Over-dry skin is irritated skin and irritation can aggravate acne.
 When you read opinions from skin care experts and dermatologists, most of them tend to agree on this point.
 If you do find someone recommending a toner, keep in mind whether or not they are trying to sell you one.
-Toners tend to be high profit items.return to top
+Toners tend to be high profit items.Back to top

 Q Can I use skin lightening products while on The Regimen?

 A Do not use products with the active ingredient Hydroquinone.
 Hydroquinone topical should not be used with benzoyl peroxide, hydrogen peroxide, or other peroxide products.
 A temporary darkening of the skin may occur.
-For more on Hydroquinone read here.return to top
+For more on Hydroquinone read here.Back to top

 Q How do I get rid of the red/dark marks left after the blemish goes away?